-The Combined Cadet Force is a national organisation, which exists primarily in schools.
-It exists to give its members military skills, adventurous training and qualities of leadership within the safety of a formal and controlled structure.
+The Combined Cadet Force is a national youth organisation, which exists primarily in schools.
+It exists to give its members an introduction to military skills, adventurous training and qualities of leadership within the safety of a formal and controlled structure.

 The specific function of the Service training in the CCF is to:

 - Provide the opportunity for young people to exercise responsibility and leadership and to learn from the Services how they can be best developed.

 - Show them why the Services are needed and how they function.

 - Encourage and assist those who have an interest in joining the Services to become Officers in the Regular or Reserve Forces.

 The CCF at Abingdon is completely voluntary.
 Since each member of the CCF receives much training and equipment, we require pupils to stay with us for at least one year and preferably until they complete their proficiency training after two years.
 Although joining the CCF is voluntary, as a member you will be expected to attend every parade.
 The programme of activities is progressive and this is not viable unless attendance is consistent.